Table of Contents Show

 Anyone with plans to purchase a sponsor-owned condo or co-op in NYC needs to understand an offering plan.
-Your attorney will provide this and will detail some important protections you must know before deciding to buy.
+Your attorney will provide this and detail some important protections you must know before deciding to buy.
 However, these can be ponderous tomes to read through.
-While your attorney can help understand the finer details, it’s vital that you also grasp what’s covered in these.
+While your attorney can help you understand the finer details, it’s vital that you also grasp what’s covered in these.

 Below, we’ve covered everything you need to know about offering plans for co-ops and condos in NYC.
 By the end, you should have a firm idea of what goes into these weighty volumes.

 What is an Offering Plan?What is an Offering Plan?

 An offering plan for a co-op or condo is like a prospectus for an initial offering of stocks.
 Typically about several hundred pages in length and comparable in size to a college textbook, each offering plan thoroughly describes every aspect of the property.
 The Real Estate Finance Bureau reviews each one to ensure compliance with regulations by the New York State Attorney General.
 No advertising, sale, or promotion of a new property can happen until the Attorney General’s office has completed its review.

 However, just because the Attorney General’s office has signed off on an offering plan doesn’t mean it’s a good investment.
 Acceptance only means that the Attorney General’s office believes all disclosures required by the Martin Act have been made.
 The property could be a total wreck, but it’s within the law so long as this is disclosed.

 What is Included in an Offering Plan?What is Included in an Offering Plan?